-Oscar winner Russell Crowe is something of a Hollywood anachronism in these days of 'pretty boy' stars like Leonardo DiCaprio, Matt Damon and Jude Law.
+Oscar winner Russell Crowe is something of a Hollywood anachronism in these days of \'pretty boy\' stars like Leonardo DiCaprio, Matt Damon and Jude Law.
 Yet the New Zealand-born actor - a meat-and-potatoes kind of guy in the vein of fellow Antipodean Mel Gibson is one of the hottest male leads to hit the box office in years.

 Before filming commenced on the Roman epic Gladiator director Ridley Scott told Russell to "hold the celery" and stop losing the weight he\'d gained for the 1999 movie The Insider.
 Female audiences agreed with the director and drooled over Russell\'s chunky form as did his Proof Of Life co-star Meg Ryan who left her husband, Dennis Quaid, after she fell for Russell during filming in Ecuador.

 Born in Wellington on April 7, 1964, Russell moved to Sydney aged four with his film caterer parents.
 They remained in Australia for ten years before returning to New Zealand where Russell, billing himself as Rus le Roc, released the 1980 single I Want To Be Like Marlon Brando.
 He long kept one foot in the music business through his now-disbanded group 30 Odd Foot Of Grunts, with whom he sang and played guitar.

 A spate of unconventional film roles followed, including Romper Stomper, in which he portrayed a Nazi skinhead, a role which earned him an Australian Film Institute Best Actor award.
-But the movie that really made people sit up and take notice was his turn as the tough-talking, violent cop Bud White alongside Kim Basinger and Kevin Spacey
+But the movie that really made people sit up and take notice was his turn as the tough-talking, violent cop Bud White alongside Kim Basinger and Kevin Spacey in LA Confidential.